Maui Scuba Diving Fish Guide

 Bluespine unicorn fish are common tangs.
 They have blueish-grey bodies with blue spines on each side of the base of their tails.
 A short, bony horn protrudes from their forehead, hence their name.
 They can grow up to 27 inches in length.

-Kala was an important food source in old Hawaiʻi and is still consumed today.
-The kalaʻs tough skin was stretched over half a coconut used to make a small knee drum.
+Kala was an important food source in old Hawaiʻi!
+Hawaiians stretch the kalaʻs tough skin of the kala over half a coconut to make a small knee drum.

 Umauma Lei